zhibaishouheilab/CervAI-X/README.md

   - 3: Spinal cord (SC)
   - 4: Cerebrospinal fluid (CSF)

 **Note**: You have to segment these anatomies firstly.
 Refer to [nnUnet](https://github.com/MIC-DKFZ/nnUNet) to obtain the usage of nnU-Net.
-We will release our PG-nnUNet later, which is modified nnUNet for segmenting cervical spondylosis images.
+We also release our PG-nnUNet (based on nnUNet v1), which is modified nnUNet for segmenting cervical spondylosis images.
+The details can be found in our paper below.
+The trained weights (including both PG-nnUNet and nnUNet v2) can be found: https://huggingface.co/ZhangqiSJTU/CervAI-X. The inference process is consistent with [nnUnet](https://github.com/MIC-DKFZ/nnUNet).

 ## Dataet Structure
 ```